REVRBE/imgui-cheat-loader/README.md

   ❌ Add "days left" to rank VIP to track subscriptions. (or other rank)

-  ✅ Add encryption for data transmissions (TLS/SSL)
+  ✅ Added encryption for data transmissions (TLS/SSL)
   (btw...
 SHA1 encryption on hashed passwords by default for XenForo)

   ❌ Add more customizations to the UI